Duke-GCB/openshift-shiny/README.md

 This is accomplished by providing OpenShift compatible Docker images and OpenShift Templates for running shiny apps.
 The docker images add OpenShift specific setup to [rocker/shiny* images](https://github.com/rocker-org/rocker-versioned2).

-_NOTE: Currently dukegcb/openshift-shiny-verse/4.0.2 is the only `dukegcb/openshift-shiny*` image._

 ## Prerequisites
 - Shiny R code stored in a git repository